tgherzog/wbgapi/README.md

     stuff
     {'SP.POP.TOTL': 'Population, total', 'SI.POV.NAHC': 'Poverty headcount ratio at national poverty lines (% of population)'}

 API veterans might notice that the objects use `value` for element names instead of `name`.
-That's a consequence of the "advanced" queries mentioned previously.
+That's an artifact of the "advanced" queries mentioned previously.

 Any single identifier or iterable object can be used to select series, economies, regions, and so forth.
 Here's an easy way to get